ikorotkaya/blog/README.md

 ## Why Astro?

-Astro is selected as the platform for this blog due to its innovative approach to web development.
-It combines static site generation with dynamic component rendering, offering rapid loading times and enhanced performance.
-The framework supports a variety of front-end technologies, making it exceptionally adaptable and developer-friendly.
+Astro is chosen as the platform for this blog because it offers a new and smart way to build websites.
+It combines creating static pages with dynamic parts, which means the site loads quickly and performs better.
+Astro also works well with many front-end technologies, making it very flexible and easy for developers to use.

 ## Technologies used